jmatt724/Software-Surgeons/README.md

 Software Surgeons is a project designed to help from the average money saver to even a company.
 Use Budget Buddy, digital wallet, and your own personal dashboard to...
 Take charge of your finances!

 Possible Names:
-AccountAid
-BudgetBuddy
+AccountAid, BudgetBuddy

 Potential Customers:
-Average people
-Business Small or Large
+Average people, Business Small or Large

 Potential Features:
-BudgetBuddy Assistant
+BudgetBuddy Assistant,
-Digital Wallet
+Digital Wallet,
 Personal Dashboard